 Aquatic Geochemistry at the Angelo Coast Mountain Reserve.

 The Ocean Biogeochemical Processes Group Laboratories are McCone 451 and McCone 274.
 Field facilities are located at the Lawrence Berkeley National Laboratory.
 We are affiliated with the Earth and Environmental Sciences Area.
 LBNL is a 15 minute walk (or bus ride) from McCone Hall.

 Courses I enjoy teaching in the Department of Earth and Planetary Science include EPS 103/203, "Introduction to Aquatic and Marine Geochemistry"; EPS C82 "Oceans", EPS 24 "Oceans in the Media".
-I am EPS marine science track advisor - upto 2020.
+I have served as EPS marine science track advisor - upto 2020.
 I am always available to discussions.